Brown Girls: Development and production

 Directed by Sam Bailey and written by Fatimah Asghar, the series was inspired by Asghar's 10-year-long friendship with singer Jamila Woods.
 Scripting began in the fall of 2015, and Bailey joined the project after a public reading in early 2016.
 Founder of Open TV Aymar Jean Christian added the project to the web platform's slate.
 Filming took place in Chicago's Pilsen neighborhood.
 The entirety of the onscreen cast are people of colour as well as much of the production team.
 Over 40% of the funding for the show was crowd sourced and the rest was provided by Open TV, and a grant from the Chicago Digital Media Production Fund.

 Reception

 The series debuted on Elle.com on February 15, 2017.
 There were also screenings across 15 cities including London, Lahore, and Williamstown.
 It attracted immediate attention from HBO, Comedy Central and TBS.
 HBO put the series into development in June 2017.
 The show was praised by The Atlantic for having a novel vision of femininity in its representation of matriarchal families, as well as in its centring of women of colour.

 The series was nominated for the Primetime Emmy Award for Outstanding Short Form Comedy or Drama Series.
+The show was nominated in the "Drama" and "Indie" categories at the 7th Streamy Awards and won in the former category.